Contact Us

 • Sometimes it will be necessary to connect distant quantum devices.
 For example, creating a provably secure communication channel between two users located vast distances from each other.

 Meeting the requirements for distributed entanglement involves a lot of coordination between different parts of the network: the appropriate hardware and software needs to be put into place, protocols and topology must be carefully implemented, logistical considerations need to be taken into account, as well as the integration of existing classical systems.
-While entanglement-based Advanced Secure Networks share the same general goals of distributing entanglement and then utilizing that distributed entanglement for a set purpose, different users will have unique requirements that shift the specifications of the network.
+While entanglement-based quantum networks share the same general goals of distributing entanglement and then utilizing that distributed entanglement for a set purpose, different users will have unique requirements that shift the specifications of the network.
 For example, users may wish to run a wide variety of applications and could face constraints such as budget, logistics, or environmental factors that impact how a network is implemented.

 Protocols for Entanglement Distribution